bigcommerce/bc-nuxt-vue-starter/README.md

   "expires_at": 2133443661,
   "allowed_cors_origins": ["http://localhost:3000"]
 }

+Or you can just run a CLI.
+$ npm run create-token {host_url}
+i.e -> npm run create-token http://localhost:3000
 ````

 If you're new to BigCommerce, that's ok!
 You can create a free developer sandbox store here: https://developer.bigcommerce.com/sandbox/vue